causalincentives/causalincentives.github.io/index.md

 # Papers

 **[Path-Specific Objectives for Safer Agent Incentives](https://arxiv.org/abs/2204.10018)** How do you tell an ML system to optimise an objective, but not by any means?
-E.g. optimize user engagement (R) without manipulating the user?
+E.g. optimize user engagement without manipulating the user?
 *Sebastian Farquhar, Ryan Carey, Tom Everitt*
 AAAI-22